The Legal Herald Logo

 Legal Options For Victims Stabbed at a Restaurant

-Attorney contributor Phil Edwards is an experienced violent crimes lawyer.
-Phil has represented victims wounded in restaurant stabbings and helps them determine their legal options.
-Phil has provided some of his insight below.
+Attorney contributor Aman Sharma is an experienced violent crimes lawyer.
+Aman has represented victims wounded in restaurant stabbings and helps them determine their legal options.
+Aman has provided some of his insight below.

 “Restaurants, just like other commercial properties, have a legal obligation to provide a safe environment for their customers.
 Unfortunately, crimes are sometimes committed on the property that results in customers being harmed.
 Property owners should implement a certain level of safeguards, such as security cameras and proper lighting, to prevent such crime from occurring.
 If restaurant owners fail to provide adequate safety measures, they may be deemed negligent and could be held liable for the violent crimes that take place on their property.”